 - Almond flour - one of my favourite grain free and gluten free flours to bake with.
-It gives these brownies the perfect texture and adds healthy fats as well as fiber.
+It gives these brownies the perfect texture and adds healthy fats, protein and fiber.
 You could swap this for cashew flour.

 - Coconut flour - to add a subtle sweetness and the perfect texture to this brownie recipe.
 I don't recommend swapping this for any other flour.

 - Cocoa powder - to give these brownies that rich chocolate flavour.
-You can use cacao powder instead of cocoa powder.
+You can use either organic cocoa powder or regular cocoa powder to make these brownies.
+You can also use cacao powder instead of cocoa powder if you prefer.